 - 137 people have been diagnosed with meningitis, likely caused by the steroids

 - 12 deaths have been connected to meningitis caused by the steroids

 - NECC shipped over 17,000 vials of the steroid

-At this point, the hospitals and medical facilities which have received these drugs (in 23 states) can be found here.
+The hospitals and medical facilities that have received these drugs (in 23 states) can be found here.
 In Maryland, where at least one person has died, the facilities are:

 - Baltimore Pain Management (Baltimore)